-An allegory about unconfessed sin.
+An allegory about secret, unconfessed sin, and agape love.

 Sally replied, "Grandma, Johnny told me he wanted to help in the kitchen today, didn't you Johnny?"
 And then she whispered to him, "Remember, the duck?"

 So Johnny did the dishes.
 Later Grandpa asked if the children wanted to go fishing, and Grandma said, "I'm sorry but I need Sally to help make supper."

-So Sally went fishing and Johnny stayed behind.
+So Sally went fishing and Johnny stayed.